Arrival of President Joko Widodo in Abu Dhabi - ExBulletin

 Arrival of President Joko Widodo in Abu Dhabi

+JurnalPost – The GIA-1 plane carrying the President landed at the Presidential Terminal of Abu Dhabi International Airport at around 10:50 p.m. local time (WS) or on Wednesday, November 3, 2021 at 1:50 a.m.
+WIB.

-After flying approximately 7.5 hours from Glasgow, Scotland, Indonesian President Joko Widodo (Jokowi) arrived in Abu Dhabi, United Arab Emirates (PEA) on Tuesday (02/11/2021).
-The GIA-1 plane carrying the President touched down at the Presidential Terminal at Abu Dhabi International Airport at around 10:50 p.m. local time (WS) or Wednesday (03/11/2021) at 1:50 a.m.
+After taking an approximately 7.5 hour flight from Glasgow, Scotland, President Joko Widodo arrived in Abu Dhabi, United Arab Emirates (PEA) on Tuesday, November 2, 2021.
+The GIA-1 aircraft carrying the President landed at the Presidential Terminal of Abu Dabi International Airport around 10:50 p.m. local time (WS) or Wednesday, November 3, 2021 at 1:50 a.m.
 WIB.

 After the complete stop of the plane, President Jokowi was greeted by the Ambassador of the Republic of Indonesia to the PEA Husin Bagis in the company of Ms. Farida Husin Bagis, the Minister of Energy of the PEA Suhail Al Mazroui and the Indonesian defense attaché. in Riyadh Brigadier General Erlangga under the steps of the plane.